-The original Spider-Man of Miles Morales's universe, who claims to be the all of the above Spider-Men.
+The first Spider-Man of Miles Morales' universe, as voiced by Chris Pine.
+He claims to be the all of the above Spider-Men.

 - Composite Character: In keeping with his film's Adaptation Distillation, Peter claims that he is the same Peter Parker as all the other ones listed above, claiming that he's dodged grenades, saved his girlfriend, became an Avenger, and threatened to shoot Batman in the face.
 He's also forced to contend with the (now grown up) kid who wants him to stop narrating again.

 - Old Shame: He doesn't feel too proud of the time he threatened to kill Batman.